Dental Surgery in Toronto

 Without root canal treatment, the infection in the tooth pulp can result in severe pain, the loss of the tooth, or an abscess, which in turn can cause damage to the jawbone.

-You will need a root canal to save your tooth and to ensure that the tissue around the root of the tooth remains healthy and free from inflammation.
+You will need a root canal to save your tooth and to keep the tissue around the root of the tooth remains healthy and free from inflammation.

 There are several reasons that the inner pulp of your tooth may become irritated and inflamed, such as deep decay, big fillings, trauma to the tooth, a chipped tooth or even repeated dental work.